ijunxyz123/light-show-cybertruck-damarcusj/README.md

 ## Full Brightness Control Channels
 Some lights on Cybertruck have full brightness control.
 Their brightness always corresponds to the value set in XLights.
 - Place an 'On' Effect using the shortcut _F_.
-Lights can be set to a steady-state brightness setpoint between 0% and 100% intensity using the 'Brightness' Slider in the 'Colors' Windows.
+Lights can be set to a steady-state brightness setpoint between 0% and 100% intensity using the 'Brightness' slider in the 'Colors' window.

     <img src="/images/brightness_slider.png?raw=true" width="500" />